top of page

 Urgent Vet Gainesville: (352) 374-0040

-According to the ASPCA, an estimated 30% of pet owners leave their pets behind during natural disasters, often citing a lack of preparation or not knowing where to bring them as the reasoning behind it.
+According to the ASPCA, an estimated 30% of pet owners leave their pets behind during natural disasters.
+Many cite a lack of preparation or uncertainty about where to take them.
 We are here to help change that.

-When preparing for hurricane season, it’s easy to get caught up in stocking up on water, flashlights, and sandbags - but don’t forget the needs of your four-legged family members!
-Pets rely on us to keep them safe, and just like the rest of your household, they need a plan when severe weather strikes.
+When preparing for hurricane season, it’s easy to focus on stocking up on water, flashlights, and sandbags.
+However, don’t forget about your four-legged family members!
+Pets depend on us for their safety.
+Just like the rest of your household, they need a plan when severe weather strikes.
 Here are our top tips for how to prepare your pet for hurricane season so you’re not caught off-guard when the storms hit:

 Your pet’s emergency kit should be ready to grab at a moment’s notice.
 Each kit should include:

-• At least a 3-5 days’ supply of food & water
+• At least a 3-5 days’ supply of food and water

-• A collar/harness with your pet’s I.D. tag attached
+• A collar or harness with your pet’s ID tag attached

-• A Leash and/or pet carrier (dependent on the size of your pet)
+• A leash and/or pet carrier (depending on the size of your pet)

 • Litter and a litter box (for cats)